iLynette/math_magician/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may also see any linter errors in the console.
 ### `npm test`
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.